harleydk/ComponentTamperDetection/README.md

 }
 ```

-... the ComponentTamperDetection will react dynamically to any editor-changes made:
+... the ComponentTamperDetection will then react __dynamically__ to any editor-changes made:

 ![DynamicChanges](Documentation/dynamicChanges.gif)